Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 Important: If your partner passes away, you do not have to meet this requirement.

 Important: The three-year period does not apply to Turkish nationals.
 After just two years of marriage in Germany, you can apply for an Independent right of residence for spouses.
 The legal basis for such an exception is the Association Agreement between the European Community and Turkey in 1980.
-If this regulation applies to you, it is best to seek help from a lawyer or counselling centre.
+If this regulation applies to you, you can seek help from a lawyer or counselling centre.
 You can find a counselling centre or lawyer in the section "Where can I find advice and support?".

 Why should I apply for the Independent right of residence for spouses as soon as possible?

 A separation or death means that the reason for your stay (your marriage or civil partnership) no longer exists.
 The authorities, therefore, no longer have any reason to allow you to stay in Germany.
 As a result, your residence permit may not be valid anymore, so you may have to leave Germany before your current residence permit expires.
 However, you can appeal this decision.
-It is best to seek help from a lawyer.
-Keep in mind that you should apply for your independent residence permit as quickly as possible so that you do not have to leave Germany.
+You can seek help from a lawyer.
+By applying for your own residence permit quickly, you can prevent having to leave Germany.
 You can remain in Germany until your application is decided.

 Please note: You do not have to be in Germany for divorce proceedings.
 Therefore, the Immigration Office can shorten the validity of your residence permit.
 If this is the case, you can file a complaint against it.
-It is best to seek help from a lawyer or a counselling centre.
+You can seek help from a lawyer or a counselling centre.
 You can find counselling centres in the section "Where can I find advice and support?".

 How is the three-year period calculated?